Orthopaedic Journal of MP Chapter

 Neck of femur fracture secondary to bone infarcts of proximal femur- A rare case report

-Investigation performed at department of orthopedics, Shri Aurobindo Institute of Medical science and Post Graduate institute, Indore, Madhya Pradesh, India
+1* Rajeev Shukla, Department of Orthopaedics, Shri Aurobindo Institute of Medical science and Post Graduate institute, Indore, Madhya Pradesh, India.

 Bone infarction is a term, referred for osteonecrosis of bone involving its metaphysis or diaphysis.
 Neck of femur fracture secondary to bone infarction of proximal femur is a very rare entity.
 A bone infarct may mimic a bone tumour on imaging.
 Therefore accurate pre-operative assessment plays a significant role in its diagnosis.
 We are reporting a rare case of fracture neck femur, which has occurred secondary to bone infarcts of proximal femur in a 50-year-old male, which was successfully treated with cemented bipolar hemiarthroplasty after a careful diagnosis.